Archibald Blair

-In 1814 he was given the role of Director of works for the Porthleven Harbour Company, Cornwall.
+In 1814, he was given the role of Director of works for the Porthleven Harbour Company, Cornwall.
 It was here he directed the works which would build the harbour wall and create a safe harbour in Porthleven.
-From the 19th Aug 1813 he leased a property in a local village Treleven, Sithney for a total of £262.10 shillings.
+From 19 August 1813, he leased a property in a local village Treleven, Sithney for a total of £262.10 shillings.
 The works on the harbour he would oversee would total a cost of £24,420.12.4.
 He was to die while undertaking this work in Cornwall and was buried at Sithney Church.
 He died on 25 March 1815 aged 63.

-In 1803 he received a government commission in England on all cotton belonging to the Company and exported from Bombay as the reward for inventing a machine which made "a considerable improvement in the packing of cotton."
+In 1803, he received a government commission in England on all cotton belonging to the Company and exported from Bombay as the reward for inventing a machine which made "a considerable improvement in the packing of cotton."

-Andaman and Nicobar Islands's capital Port Blair is named after him.